-Embedding Build Status Badges
+Adding Status Badges

-This document describes how to embed a badge that shows the build status (passed or failed) for your project in your README or in another document.
-You can generate code for the following formats: Image URL, Markdown, Textile, Rdoc, AsciiDoc, reStructuredText, and pod.
+This document describes how to create a badge that displays your project’s build status (passed or failed) in a README or other document.

 style=shield in the link you generated above.